Andronovo

 to genetic study conducted by Allentoft et al. (2015), the Andronovo

-the Corded Ware culture, given the higher proportion of ancestry matching
+from the Corded Ware culture, given the higher proportion of ancestry

-the earlier farmers of Europe, similar to the admixture found in the
+matching the earlier farmers of Europe, similar to the admixture

 In

-on the Origin of the Indo-Iranians (Brill, Leiden).
-No one who is serious
+book on the Origin of the Indo-Iranians (Brill, Leiden).
+No one

 In

-on the Origin of the Indo-Iranians (Brill, Leiden).
-It gives a very
+book on the Origin of the Indo-Iranians (Brill, Leiden).
+It gives

-detailed history of the Andronovo culture and its surroundings in time
+a very detailed history of the Andronovo culture and its surroundings

-and space.
-The Andronovo culture spanned most of Central Asia in the
+in time and space.
+The Andronovo culture spanned most of Central

-2nd millennium BCE, from the Urals to Bactria.
-At the same time, the
+Asia in the 2nd millennium BCE, from the Urals to Bactria.
+At the

-book contains a lot of speculation about links to the information given
+same time, the book contains a lot of speculation about links to

 Archaeological

-BMAC and Yaz cultures have often been associated with Indo-Iranian migrations
+Andronovo, BMAC and Yaz cultures have often been associated with

 No